npsatria/npsatria/README.md

 ---

 ### PROFILE
-I am Satria Dewangga, a student at SMK TI Bali Global Denpasar based in Bali, Indonesia.
+I am Ngakan Putu Satria Dewangga or Satria Dewangga, a student at SMK TI Bali Global Denpasar based in Bali, Indonesia.
 As a Front-End Developer and UI/UX Enthusiast, I focus on building functional and aesthetically pleasing web interfaces.
 I am committed to continuous learning and refining my technical skills through real-world projects and specialized training.

 ---